sagar040/proot-distro-nethunter/README.md

 # proot-distro-nethunter

 ## Description
-The Proot-Distro NetHunter Installer is a Bash script that automates the integration of Kali NetHunter (official version), a widely-used penetration testing platform, with the proot-distro tool.
+The Proot-Distro NetHunter Installer is a Bash script that automates the integration of Kali NetHunter (official version) with the proot-distro tool.
 This script simplifies the setup and management of NetHunter distributions within a proot-based environment.

 providing security professionals with an easy-to-use setup and management solution for NetHunter distributions.

+<h2><a href="https://github.com/sagar040/proot-distro-nethunter/archive/refs/heads/main.tar.gz">Version 1.3.1</a></h2>

 ## Changelog
 ```diff